Argent77/A7-WaresOfThePlanes/A7-WaresOfThePlanes/doc/readme.txt

 Overview
 ~~~~~~~~

-This mod introduces a large number of weapons and accessories from Planescape: Torment to the
+This mod introduces a large number of weapons and accessories from the Planescape universe to the
 Baldur's Gate series.
 The items can be purchased from a travelling merchant who is available
 throughout the whole game.